airbnb/javascript/README.md

     ```

   <a name="arrays--callback-return"></a><a name="4.5"></a>
   - [4.5](#arrays--callback-return) Use return statements in array method callbacks.
-It's ok to omit the return if the function body consists of a single statement following [8.2](#arrows--implicit-return). eslint: [`array-callback-return`](http://eslint.org/docs/rules/array-callback-return)
+It’s ok to omit the return if the function body consists of a single statement following [8.2](#arrows--implicit-return). eslint: [`array-callback-return`](http://eslint.org/docs/rules/array-callback-return)

     ```javascript
     // good